AmpersandJS/ampersand/README.md

 ## Changelog

+- 1.0.1 - Fixing bug in console output for directory to install to.
 - 1.0.0 - Adding option to generate app that uses either express or hapi 2.0 as the server framework.
 Moving docs site to its own repo: https://github.com/HenrikJoreteg/docs.humanjavascript.com

 ## license